davewsmith/toydeploy/NOTES.md

 After starting to catch up (ha!) on AQS re:Invent 2021, noticed that Graviton has flown below my radar.
 I'm not doing anything complicated here, so let's try it.

-It works! $0.24/day, down from $0.33/day!
+It works!
+And all I had to change was the AMI and instance names.
+This'll drop my EC2 spend from $0.33/day to $0.24/day!
 I save a whole (checks notes) $21 a year!
-A t4g.micro is a whopping $1/week if I reserve for a year.
+Reserved for a year, a t4g.micro is a whopping $1/week.

 BRB, doing the math on how much I spend a year on coffee...